albertoventurini/wordle-kata/README.md

 - a green emoji square is a correct letter
 - an orange emoji square is a letter that appears in the target word at a different place.

-Example: the target word is "valid" and the user enters "lived".
-The application returns: 🟨🟨🟨⬜🟩.
+Given: the target word is "valid"
+When: the user enters "lived"
+Then: the application returns 🟨🟨🟨⬜🟩.

+o = orange
+w = white
+g = green

 ### Wordle game